ika-rwth-aachen/MultiCorrupt/README.md

 ```

 > [!IMPORTANT]
-> For all experiments and results in the paper `-sweep` was activated, which means the LiDAR corruptions were applied to all LiDAR sweeps in the  dataset !
+> For all experiments and results in the paper `--sweep` was activated, which means the LiDAR corruptions were applied to all LiDAR sweeps in the  dataset !

 > [!WARNING]
-> Depending on the number of available CPUs on your system, lot of time is needed to generate some of the corruptions.
-Users [report 12h of generation time](https://github.com/ika-rwth-aachen/MultiCorrupt/issues/12)  on the LiDAR snow corruptions using 32 CPUs.
+> Depending on the number of available CPUs on your system, a lot of time is needed to generate some of the corruptions.
+Users report [12h of generation time](https://github.com/ika-rwth-aachen/MultiCorrupt/issues/12) for the LiDAR snow corruptions using 32 CPUs.
 Make sure to use all available CPUs on your compute cluster environment.

 ### Example